Bakr-Al-Tamimi/Global-Anti-Hate-Speech-Platform/README.md

 ## Mission and Goals

-The GAHSP's fundamental goals are framed by the imperative to counter the organized, insidious phenomenon of "manufacturing hate":
+The fundamental goals of this Anti-Hate Platform  are framed by the imperative to counter the organized, insidious phenomenon of "manufacturing hate":

 1.  **To Serve in Shielding Humanity Against Manufactured Hate (Countering Evil):** Actively identify, expose, and disrupt the deliberate and systematic "manufacturing of hate" that poisons global discourse and instigates real-world harm.
 2.  **To Deconstruct and Understand the Machinery of Hatred (Unveiling the Anti-God Process):** Move beyond surface-level detection by thoroughly dissecting the origins, methods, and networks behind hate speech campaigns.